The Agency Marketing & New Biz Summit

 🚀 At Pipeline, Louis will reveal how thinking outside the inbox can grab attention, spark conversations and win new business.
 “The riskiest thing you can do is blend in,” he says – come and find out why.

-“Look guys, there’s no way we’re ever working with Peppa fucking Pig World,” Mike Maynard told his team at Napier one day.
+“Look guys, there’s no way we’re ever working with Peppa Pig World.”

-“I see mistake-making in two different categories,” Hannah Wehrly, Napier’s director of Biz Dev and Marketing, explains.
-“Naturally, we’ve made inadvertent mistakes in the past, but there’s also been intentional ones – mistakes where we’ve trialled something and analysed why they went wrong in order to go ‘right’ all of the next times.”
+“I see making mistakes in two different categories,” says Mike.
+“Naturally, we’ve made inadvertent ones in the past, but there’s also been intentional ones – mistakes where we’ve trialled something and asked why they went wrong, in order to go ‘right’ next time.”

-🚀 At Pipeline, Mike will be joined by Nesbert Musuwo where they’ll open the floodgates to discuss Napier’s triumphs and trip ups – from underpreparing pitches, to mispricing your agency – all in the efforts to help you learn and grow!
+🚀 At Pipeline, Mike will be joined by Nesbert Musuwo, Account Manager at Napier, where they’ll take you through the stages that they’ve messed up in the past – all in the efforts to help you learn and grow!

 Pitch Perfection: The Therapy-Led Outreach Strategy